silverstripe/silverstripe-omnipay/README.md

 composer require silverstripe/silverstripe-omnipay ^3@dev
 ```

-As of version 2.0 this module only requires `omnipay/common` so you will also need to pull in your payment adapter of
+You will also need to pull in your payment adapter of choice.
+Have a look at http://omnipay.thephpleague.com/gateways/official/
-choice.
-Have a look at http://omnipay.thephpleague.com/gateways/official/ where the second column is the package name.
+where the second column is the package name.

 For example, if your site uses PayPal you would also need to run: